Museums & Art Centers

 North Main and Cedar Streets, East Hampton.
 Tuesday, 1-3 p.m. and Saturday, 10 a.m.-4 p.m., 631-324-3892, easthamptonhistoricfarm.org

-Early-20th-century objects from East Hampton’s oldest families are on display in the Selah Lester homestead, helping to depict farm life of the period. • Seasonal exhibit: “Building Faith on the East End: History of Local Houses of Worship.”
+Early-20th-century objects from East Hampton’s oldest families are on display in the Selah Lester homestead, helping to depict farm life of the period. • Bonac bake sale tomorrow, 9 a.m.-1 p.m. • On Saturday, an exhibit on New York suffrage will open.

 EAST HAMPTON TOWN